 The manner of dress must be appropriate for an academic institution, and may not serve to isolate, target, single out, ridicule, or humiliate members.

 If a specific manner of dress is to be worn for a period of time other than in a situation described above, (e.g. if members must wear slacks and a jacket on a set day) this requirement must be flexible in its execution.
-Individual new members/pledges must be free to determine when specified dress is not appropriate without fear of questioning, punishment, or retaliation.
+Individual new members must be free to determine when specified dress is not appropriate without fear of questioning, punishment, or retaliation.

 The same manner of dress shall not be repeatedly required or encouraged without a valid purpose, as noted above.
-Excessive requirements may constitute a uniform and/or become conspicuous, which would elevate the requirement to an act of hazing.
+Excessive requirements may constitute a uniform and/or become conspicuous, which may elevate the requirement to an act of hazing.

 The designation of days in which new members must wear designated clothing must be included in the New Member Education Plan unless exceptional circumstances warrant it.
-The arbitrary or capricious imposition of specified dress or the imposition of such a requirement without sufficient notice is an act of hazing.
+The arbitrary or capricious imposition of specified dress or the imposition of such a requirement without sufficient notice may be considered an act of hazing.

 It is the responsibility of each chapters’ New Member Education Officer to ensure that new

 members understand that any attempt to voluntarily dress in such a manner may place the chapter in violation of University Hazing policies.
-It will not be considered a defense against a charge of hazing if new members/pledges are merely told that they can choose whether or not to dress in a manner as described above.
+It will not be considered a defense against a charge of hazing if new members are merely told that they can choose whether or not to dress in a manner as described above.

 Under the Student Code of Conduct, any organization who does not comply with this directive may be charged with failure to comply with a directive from a University Official and may be issued appropriate sanctions, in addition to any possible violations of Hazing policy.